Finance and Lending Jargon – Terminology.

 Mortgage Registration Fee

-This is a fee charged to register you mortgage with the State Government.
+This is a fee charged to register your mortgage with the State Government.
 Fees will vary from state to state.
-The fee will be part of the up front settlement costs of your loan (along with stamp duty, transfer fees etc).
+The fee will be part of the upfront settlement costs of your loan (along with stamp duty, transfer fees etc).

 Mortgage Stamp Duty

 This is a State Government tax placed on the dollar value of a mortgage.